-(1) Studies in Language & Literature English A Literature

-English A Language & Literature

-Chinese A Literature

-Chinese A Language & Literature

-(2) Language Acquisition Chinese B (HL only, application needed)

-English B (HL only)

-French ab initio (SL only)

-Spanish ab initio (SL only)

-Or another Group 1 language

-(3) Individuals and Societies Business Management

-Economics

-Geography

-History

-(4) Experimental Sciences Biology

-Chemistry

-Computer Science

-Design Technology

-Physics

-(5) Mathematics Mathematics: Analysis and Approaches

-Mathematics: Application and Interpretation

-(6) The Arts Music

-Visual Arts

-Theatre

-Or another Group 1, 2, 3, or 4 subject

-CORE (taken by all students) Theory of Knowledge

-Extended Essay

-Creativity, Activity and Service (CAS)
+(1) Studies in Language & Literature English A Literature English A Language & Literature Chinese A Language & Literature (2) Language Acquisition Chinese B (HL only, application needed) English B (HL only) Spanish ab initio (SL only) Or another Group 1 language (3) Individuals and Societies Business Management Economics Geography History (4) Experimental Sciences Biology Chemistry Design Technology Physics (5) Mathematics Mathematics: Analysis and Approaches Mathematics: Application and Interpretation (6) The Arts Music Visual Arts Or another Group 1, 2, 3, or 4 subject CORE (taken by all students) Theory of Knowledge Extended Essay Creativity, Activity and Service (CAS)

 Note that students are not allowed to take the same language for literature, language and literature, language B and/or language ab initio.
 PLKCKY is a bilingual school with a strong emphasis in Chinese and English.
 Students are encouraged to study both languages in IBDP.
-Students who wish to study French or Spanish ab initio must be beginners (i.e. no prior experience of education in the language, other than our Y6-8 foreign language classes).
+Students who wish to study Spanish ab initio must be beginners (i.e. no prior experience of education in the language, other than our Y6-8 foreign language classes).